NYCPlanning/db-pluto/metadata/README.md

 Marble Hill tax lots are located in the Manhattan borough file and Rikers Island tax lots are in The Bronx borough file.

-The PLUTO data is usually updated twice a year.
+Starting in 2019, PLUTO data will be updated four times a year.
 Check the City Planning web site, www.nyc.gov/planning for update status.
-The date of the eight source data files and the base map used to create PLUTO18v1.1 are:
+The date of the eight source data files and the base map used to create PLUTO18v2 are:

 ### PLUTO 18v1.1 - DATES OF DATA